 Dr. Herbst’s professional efforts stem from a commitment to public education, of

-which he is a product, from elementary school in New York to his B.A. in History and Classical Studies at Binghamton University (as a first-generation college student) and Ph.D. in History at the University of Michigan.
-Dedicated to fostering links between pre-collegiate and higher education, he served as a public school board member, as a Content Review Expert for the CA Department of Education’s review of new world history curricula, as a proposal reviewer for National Endowment for the Humanities Seminars and Institutes, and regularly offers world history teacher trainings.
+which he is a product, from elementary school in New York to his B.A. in History and Classical Studies at Binghamton University (as a first-generation college student) and his Ph.D. in History at the University of Michigan.
+Dedicated to fostering links between pre-collegiate and higher education, he served as a public school board member, as a Content Review Expert for the CA Department of Education’s review of new world history curricula, as a proposal reviewer for National Endowment for the Humanities Seminars and Institutes for teachers, and offers world history teacher trainings.
 He also co-leads an educational enhancement program for refugee high school students.
 Prof. Herbst is developing grant-funded online humanities courses, and is currently working on a study of Byzantium in World History.

 Prof. Herbst is a member of campus committees addressing disability (since 2010) and outdoor education (since 2016) and serves on the Academic Senate’s Representative Assembly.
 He is board chair of the Burke lectureship on religion and society (2015-2019) and chairs university committees on Preparatory Education (AY2018-19), Public Service (AY2018-19), and formerly Educational Policy.
 Prof. Herbst has received multiple awards for his professional activity, including a UCSD Distinguished Teaching Award (2015) and a UCSD Equity, Diversity, and Inclusion Award (2018).